alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2020/2020-11-08-the-first-messenger.md

 active: audios
 category: [fatwas,audios,prophets]
 url: "https://binbaz.org.sa/fatwas/16763/%D9%85%D9%86-%D8%A7%D9%88%D9%84-%D8%A7%D9%84%D8%A7%D9%86%D8%A8%D9%8A%D8%A7%D8%A1"
-excerpt: "Nuh was the first Messenger to be sent when Shirk (associating others with Allah in His Divinity or worship, polytheism) appeared among the people."
+summary: "Nuh was the first Messenger to be sent when Shirk (associating others with Allah in His Divinity or worship, polytheism) appeared among the people."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz